petitpandarouge/ObsidianScripts/README.md

 # ObsidianScripts 📜

 This is the name I use to identify the very first scripts I have written to inflate Obsidian.
-They are written in JS, and can opened using the `ObsidianScripts.code-workspace` file.
+They are written in JS, and can be opened using the `ObsidianScripts.code-workspace` file.

 It's a good version to work with, but I'm now afraid of modifying them and break something as they are not protected by tests.
 This is where `Obsinflate` comes into the game.